Am I still non-binary if I don’t want to change how I appear?

 Your gender doesn’t need to affect your personal appearance or how you feel about your body.

-Although some non-binary (also called nb or enby) folks choose to dress and/or physically transition to have a more androgynous appearance, that’s not something you HAVE to do.
-That’s because there’s no single correct way to express any gender identity.
+Although some non-binary (also called NB or enby) folks choose to dress and/or physically transition to have a more androgynous appearance, that’s not something you HAVE to do.
+That’s because there’s no correct way to express gender identity.

 For some folks, being non-binary is not something they express through their appearance or behavior—rather, it’s a deeply personal and self-reflective experience.

-And consider talking with other non-binary folks about their gender journeys—it can be helpful to hear the different ways folks realized they were nb and why they’ve decided to stick with certain forms of gender expression.
-You’ll likely come across a lot of nb folks who feel the same way as you.
+And consider talking with other non-binary folks about their gender journeys—it can be helpful to hear the different ways folks realized they were non-binary and why they’ve decided to stick with certain forms of gender expression.
+You’ll likely come across a lot of non-binary folks who feel the same way as you.
 You can start by checking out these to learn more: